 In June 2007, to ensure the continuation of critical domestic violence resources in Milwaukee County, the Milwaukee Women’s Center became a Division of Community Advocates.

-- 120 men learned how to become better dads and role models through their participation in the Fatherhood Program.
-85% successfully completed the program.
+- 51 men learned how to become better dads and role models through their participation in the New Pathways for Fathers and Families Program.
+Forty (78%) successfully completed the program.

-- Our intensive alcohol- or drug-abuse treatment program, the POWER Program, helped 67 women.
-Fifteen families (40 participants) engaged in POWER’s Celebrating Families, which included supervised visitation to aid women in the process of reunification with their children.
+- Our intensive alcohol- or drug-abuse treatment program, the POWER Program, helped 35 women.

-- The Bottomless Closet provided free clothing and job readiness assistance to 565 women and 337 men who were re-entering the workforce
+- The Bottomless Closet provided free clothing and job readiness assistance to 127 women and 52 men who were seeking employment

 Contact the Milwaukee Women's Center at 414-671-6140 to learn more about our services or to speak to a domestic violence crisis counselor 24/7.

 Want to meet some of our clients and see how their lives have been saved by the Milwaukee Women’s Center?
 Watch this video to hear their stories and see how much better their lives have become.